markproy/sagemaker-workshop/README.md

 learning models using Amazon SageMaker.
 The entire set of labs works well for a 2-day workshop.

 - Lab 0 - creating your first notebook instance
-- Lab 1 - doing logistic regression using the built-in XGBoost algorithm
+- Lab 1 - logistic regression using the built-in XGBoost algorithm
-- Lab 2 - doing image classification using the built-in Image Classification algorithm
+- Lab 2 - image classification using the built-in Image Classification algorithm
 - Lab 3 - bringing your own script to a container provided by Amazon SageMaker
 - Lab 4 - bringing your own Docker container to Amazon SageMaker
 - Lab 5 - performing hyperparameter optimization